 The course is practical, encouraging participants to relate topics to their own research interests and to carry out and begin to analyse micro-observational studies.

-The course is introductory but intensive, rapidly taking participants from a beginner’s to an advanced level.
-Some prior familiarity with qualitative methods and a background knowledge of philosophy of social science is required.
-Participants should be aware that the practical decisions to be made when conducting ethnographic research are necessarily theoretically-informed and will vary with each practitioner's orientation.
+The course is introductory but intensive, rapidly taking participants from a beginner to an advanced level.
+Some prior familiarity with qualitative methods and background knowledge of the philosophy of social science is required.
+Participants should be aware that the practical decisions to be made when conducting ethnographic research are necessarily theoretically informed and will vary with each practitioner's orientation.
 The course aims to equip participants with the knowledge required to make those decisions for themselves in practice.

 - O'Reilly, K. 2009.
 Key Concepts in Ethnography, London: Sage

 - O'Reilly, K. 2012.
 Ethnographic Methods, 2nd.
 Ed.
 London: Routledge (or 1st ed.)

 - Fetterman, D. (2009).
 Ethnography: Step by Step, Sage

 - Boellstorff, T. et.
 Al. 2012.
 Ethnography and Virtual Worlds.
 Princeton University Press.

 - Pink, S. (2009) Doing Sensory Ethnography, London: Sage